objeck/objeck-lang/README.md

 ### Latest
 1/16/2023: Looking for project contributors to assist with new language features, bug fixes, testing, text editor support etc. This project has grown, in a good way, to more to be a one person show.
 Drop me a note if interested.

-1/15/2023: Happy New Year, everyone!
-Thank you all for submitting new project ideas.
-For 2023, I will take Objeck in a different direction and focus on ML utilizing the [TensorFlow](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/cc) framework.
-It will be a fun ride, I am looking for people interested in data science, ML and AI to assist along the way.

 See more on [Rosetta Code](http://rosettacode.org/wiki/Category:Objeck) and checkout the following [programming tasks](programs/rc).

 ### Notable Features